-Area Mines Operational Non Operational & Commodity SLP Status Descriptions Samancor Warksvlei Mine Non Operational stil to be lodged with Department of Mineral Resources Ongoing Engagements Ikwezi Mine Mononono Non Operational stil to be lodged with Department of Mineral Resources Ikwezi Vanadium (PTY) LTD Farm Name: Haakdoornfontein 12 JQ Non Operational stil to be lodged with Department of Mineral Resources Ongoing Engagements Process of Community Engagement and Project identification.Villages around the project area: Manamakgotheng Mononono; Legogolwe Varkfontein, Groblersvlyt Merekwaneng; Maeranrng; Rampipi; Tlapane Manamakgotheng Matai Mining ratified in October 2002.
+Area Mines Operational Non Operational & Commodity SLP Status Descriptions Mantserre Samancor Varksvlei Mine Non Operational stil to be lodged with Department of Mineral Resources Ongoing Engagements Mononono lkwezi Mine Non Operational stil to be lodged with Department of Mineral Resources Ikwezi Vanadium (PTY) LTD Farm Name: Haakdoornfontein 12 JQ Non Operational stil to be lodged with Department of Mineral Resources Ongoing Engagements Process of Community Engagement and Project identification.Villages around the project area: Manamakgotheng Mononono ; Legogolwe Varkfontein , Groblersvlyt Merekwaneng ; Maeranrng ; Rampipi ; Tlapane Manamakgotheng Matai Mining

+In terms of mining legislation recently passed in South Africa, including the Minerals and Petroleum Resources Development Act (MPRDA), the Broad based Socio-economic Charter for the Mining Industry (the Mining Charter) was developed in consultation between the mining and minerals industry and Government, and ratified in October 2002.
 The goal of the Charter is to create a mining industry that will proudly reflect the promise of a non-racial South Africa'.

-In terms of mining legislation recently passed in South Africa, including the Minerals and Petroleum Resources Development Act (MPRDA), the Broad based Socio-economic Charter for the Mining Industry (the Mining Charter) was developed in consultation between the mining and minerals industry and Government, and